 Don’t get frustrated.
-Smart horses recognize your frustration as a win in their column, and horses who don’t understand what you wanted are trying.

-Don’t over drill.
-If your horse worked really hard to finally give the right response, walk him out and tell him what a good boy he is!
-End the lesson on that very high note!

-AS UPDATED: Don’t get frustrated.
-Smart horses recognize your frustration as a win in their column, and horses who don’t understand what you wanted are trying.
+Smart horses recognize your frustration as a win in their column, and horses who don’t understand what you want are doing the best they can.

 Overdoing drills is counter-productive.
 If your horse worked really hard to finally give the right response, walk him out and tell him what a good boy he is!
 End the lesson on that very high note!